What Is HDPE?

 1. Is HDPE Toxic?

-Yes, high density polyethylene is one of the easiest types of polymers to recycle.
-It is accepted at most recycle centres all over the world and can be reused many times without losing its properties and characteristics.
+Yes, high-density polyethylene is one of the easiest types of polymers to recycle.
+It is accepted at most recycling centres all over the world and can be reused many times without losing its properties and characteristics.

 Real-World HDPE Examples